rulala/fac-ws_ai_multi-agent/README.md

 This workshop teaches LangGraph through architectural patterns, not code syntax - use AI for this (although note warning below about LangGraph).
 You'll understand **when** and **why** to choose different approaches, progressing from simple workflows to sophisticated multi-agent systems.

 > [!CAUTION]
 > LangGraph is a relatively recent library that is continuously updated with new syntax, not all LLMs have caught on to this so always cross-check with documentation when unsure.
-Always ask AI to check latest documentation before generating any code too.
+Ask AI to check latest documentation before generating any code too.

 ## Prerequisites